Disclaimer: I do not own the wonderful world of Harry Potter.

 "And did you manage to get through all of their wards?"

 "We broke through many of them, but the more wards you've got around a building, the more complex they become, all having to work together.
 Nicholl and I reached a standpoint where we couldn't bring anything more down.
-It was a very sophisticated Wand Ward: anyone carrying an unchecked wand could not pass."
+It was a very sophisticated Disarmament Ward: anyone carrying an unchecked wand could not pass."

 "We thought so too, sir."